Skip to main content

-P. sarmentosum has leaf stalks up to 2.5-3 cm long, green and sitting alternately.
-Leaf blade thin, 7-15 cm long, 8-11 cm wide, heart-shaped, pointed tip and flat margins.
+P. sarmentosum has leaf up to 15 cm long, up to 13 cm wide, green, alternately arranged, heart-shaped, pointed tips and flat margins.

-Leaves have 5 main veins from the base of the blade, linear and slightly curved to the tip, oil glands on the upper surface and many fine pinnate veins.
-The top side is shiny green, the bottom side is pale green.
+The leaves have 5 main veins from the base of the blade, linear and slightly curved to the tip, glands on the upper surface and many fine pinnate veins.
+The upper side is shiny green, the lower side is pale green.
+The flowers are white.
+The fruit grows in the upper armpit of the leaf, is slightly oval and green.

-Flowers grow in the armpits above the leaves, are slightly rounded, almost like a berry, slightly oval and greenish-white in color.
-The leaves are used as a medicine for asthma, malaria, stomach pain, tinea versicolor, toothache, difficulty urinating, aches and pains, maintaining stamina, antibacterial, antimicrobial, antioxidant, and so on.
+The leaves are used as a medicine for asthma, malaria, stomach ache, tinea versicolor, toothache, difficulty urinating, aches and pains, maintaining stamina, antibacterial, antimicrobial, antioxidant, and so on.

 Kingdom: Plantae